MAOI Diet Abbreviated 3.3

-- Only some foods that are past their shelf-life or ‘off’, or those prepared using maturation and ‘fermenting’ techniques, can sometimes have high tyramine (less common with modern foods)
+- Only some foods that have gone ‘off’, or those prepared using maturation and ‘fermenting’ techniques, can sometimes have high tyramine (less common with modern foods)

 - The increased blood pressure reaction that can result from excess tyramine ingestion is proportional to the amount of tyramine ingested

-- Very few foods or drinks have tyramine levels sufficiently high that a small amount (i.e. 50 grams or ml, or less) is likely to cause a risky degree of hypertension
+- Nowadays very few foods or drinks have tyramine levels sufficiently high that a small amount (i.e. 50 grams or ml, or less) is likely to cause a problematic degree of hypertension

-- Modern cheeses are safe in healthy-sized portions.
-Only a few mature or aged cheeses can sometimes have higher tyramine concentrations, so care and awareness is needed
+- All modern cheeses are safe in healthy-sized portions (25-50 grams).
+Only a very few matured cheeses can sometimes have higher tyramine concentrations, so a little care and awareness is still needed

 - The symptoms of a reaction are: a thumping forceful heartbeat (usually a slower than normal pulse rate), paleness (pallor), rapid onset severe headache, tightness in the chest.
 Pulse may drop as low as 40 beats per minute

-- The wide variability of sensitivity to tyramine between individuals means that a small percentage of people may notice reactions with smaller doses
+- The variability of sensitivity to tyramine between individuals means that a small percentage of people may notice mild reactions with smaller doses

-This is an abbreviated version of the full monograph (17,000 words, 350 references) which may be studied by those requiring more detailed information.
-It has details of the tyramine content of a large range of foods and detailed explanations of drug interactions.
+This is an abbreviated version of the full monograph which may be studied by those requiring more detailed information: it has full details of the tyramine content of a large range of foods and detailed explanations of drug interactions.

 For those who already follow healthy eating amounts and patterns an MAOI low tyramine diet involves almost no changes at all.

-There is considerable variation of tyramine sensitivity between different people.
-Therefore, a small proportion of people may get a blood pressure increase with only 10 mg of tyramine, but most people need to have 25-50 mg (in a meal) to get a blood pressure reaction.
-For a detailed analysis of the evidence relating to tyramine dose and blood pressure see the full monograph, and (1).
+There is some variation of tyramine sensitivity between individuals.
+Therefore, a small proportion of people may get a measurable, but not problematic, blood pressure rises with only 10 mg of tyramine, but most people need to have 25-50 mg (in a meal) to get a significant rise in BP.
+For a detailed analysis of the evidence relating to tyramine dose and blood pressure see refs [1, 3] and the full monograph.

 Learn what 10 g or 100 g of cheese looks like.
-Healthy amounts of cheese are around what is safe tyramine-wise: few contain more than 25 mg/100 grams, so a 25 gram (i.e. a healthy) portion contains only 6 mg of tyramine and that is not a problem, even in tyramine-sensitive individuals.
+Healthy amounts of cheese are around what is safe tyramine-wise: very few contain more than 25 mg/100 grams, so a large 50 g portion (a ‘healthy’ portion is 25 g) contains only 12 mg of tyramine and that is not a problem, even in tyramine-sensitive individuals.

-Monitor blood pressure while on MAOIs: buy a $50 BP monitor (upper arm, not the wrist or finger type which are rather less accurate).
+Monitor blood pressure while on MAOIs: buy a BP monitor (upper arm or wrist type).

-Even if excessive tyramine is ingested and BP increase occurs, serious consequences are very unlikely providing appropriate action is taken.
-That will usually mean nothing more than monitoring blood pressure for a 2-3 hours.
-Hasty treatment of high BP by inexperienced doctors risks doing more harm than good and it should only be undertaken in hospital (1, 3).
-Sub-lingual nifedipine should not be used; an effective dose of a benzodiazepine like ‘Valium’ is all that is likely to be required: see full monograph for details of advice re treatment of hypertensive episodes (urgencies).
-There is a PDF about blood pressure monitoring (menu on left of web site page).
-There are two reasons for BP monitoring:
+Even if excessive tyramine is ingested and BP increase occurs, serious consequences are very unlikely.
+The appropriate action is to monitor BP for 1-2 hours.
+Hasty treatment of high BP by inexperienced Doctors risks doing more harm than good.
+That should only be undertaken in hospital [1, 3, 4].
+Sub-lingual nifedipine should not be used; an effective dose of a benzodiazepine like ‘Valium’ is all that is likely to be required: see full monograph for details of advice about treatment of hypertensive episodes (urgencies).
+There is a PDF explaining blood pressure monitoring.
+There are two main reasons for BP monitoring:

 2) BP drop on standing is the best measure of the effectiveness of a given dose and essential to optimal speed of adjustment to the final effective dose (see info re an App for mobiles that makes a graph of your BP readings).

 These drugs are called Mono-Amine Oxidase Inhibitors (MAOIs).
 This covers both food and drink, and drug interactions, for those taking MAOIs.

-Keep some means of identifying the fact that people are on MAOIs, like with insulin/epilepsy.
+Keep some means of identifying the fact that people are on MAOIs, like with insulin, or epilepsy.